errael/astrology-castro/README.md

 - `run` results in inline top level command switches.
 Parsed like `switch`, but not embedded in a `-M0`.
 - `copy` literally copies text to the output file with no interpretation or changes.

-`castro` identifiers are the same as with `"C"`, likewise operators have the same precedence as with `"C"`; blanks and newlines are just white space.
+`castro` identifiers are the same as with `"C"`, likewise operators have the same precedence as with `"C"`; blanks and newlines are whitespace.

 ###     layout
 `layout` statement specifies, on a per file basis, the addresses that automatic allocation can use for `memory`, `macro`, and `switch` addresses.